Do you want to create a reusable block in the WordPress block editor?

-Reusable blocks allow you to save any content block and reuse them in other posts and pages on your website, which saves time and effort.
+Reusable blocks, now known as patterns, allow you to save any content block and reuse it in other posts and pages on your website.

-In this article, we will show you how to easily create a reusable block in the WordPress block editor.
+In this article, we will show you how to easily create a reusable block in the WordPress block editor, step by step.

-Many bloggers often add the same content snippets in multiple articles, such as call-to-actions at the end of the blog post or links to follow the WordPress blog on social media.
+Many bloggers often add the same content snippets in multiple articles, such as calls-to-action at the end of the blog post or links to follow the WordPress blog on social media.

-However, the Gutenberg block editor solves this problem by introducing reusable blocks.
+However, the Gutenberg block editor solves this problem with the pattern feature.

-A reusable block allows users to create a block of content and save it in their block editor.
+You can easily create a pattern using a block and save it in the post editor.
 This block can then be inserted into any WordPress post or page without having to recreate the content from scratch.

 - Asking users to follow you on social media at the end of each article